gianlucam76/ginkgo-tracker-notifier/README.md

 ### dry run

-If you want to test info provided are correct, you can invoke ginkgo_helper.Register and set dryRun to true.
+If you want to test info provided are correct, you can invoke ginkgo_helper.Register and set dryRun to true (use WithDryRun setter)
 This will:
 - log what results it would store into the (if provided) elastic DB without actually storing anything;
 - log which message it would send to the (if provided) webex room without actually sending any message;